Zack Sabre Jr.: Pro Wrestling Guerrilla (2014–2018)

 Sabre made his debut for Pro Wrestling Guerrilla (PWG) at the 2014 Battle of Los Angeles on night 1 teaming with Chuck Taylor and Kenny Omega and defeating Adam Cole and The Young Bucks (Matt and Nick Jackson).

 In April 2015, he returned to the promotion, answering the challenge from PWG World Champion Roderick Strong in a title match at Don't Sweat the Technique in a losing effort.
 He then entered the 2015 Battle of Los Angeles which he eventually won.

 On Night 2 of All Star Weekend 12, Sabre defeated Strong to win the PWG title for the first time.
 He entered his third Battle of Los Angeles tournament in September 2016, losing to Will Ospreay in the quarterfinals.
 On 7 July 2017, Sabre lost the PWG World Championship to Chuck Taylor.
-In September, Sabre entered the 2017 Battle of Los Angeles tournament, where he was eliminated by Rey Fenix in the quarter finals.
+In September, Sabre entered the 2017 Battle of Los Angeles tournament, where he was eliminated by Rey Fenix in the quarter-finals.

 WWE (2016)

 On 31 March 2016, Sabre was announced as a participant in WWE's upcoming Global Cruiserweight Series tournament, which was later renamed the "Cruiserweight Classic".
 His name was taken down shortly after as he would have a qualifying match at Progress Wrestling's Chapter 29 event in London to earn his spot, where he defeated Flash Morgan Webster.
 On 23 June, Sabre defeated Tyson Dux in his first round match.
 On 14 July, Sabre defeated Drew Gulak in his second round match.
 On 26 August, Sabre defeated Noam Dar to advance to the semifinals of the tournament, where he was defeated on 14 September by Gran Metalik.
 Afterwards, it was reported that Sabre's loss was due to him not agreeing to a contract with WWE unlike the two tournament finalists.
+He later revealed he turned down the WWE contract to sign for New Japan Pro Wrestling instead.